View our notice sheet for the 13th to the 20th of October.

 The toddler group is for parents, grandparents or carers with children aged from birth to school age.

 We have lots of toys for the children to play with and a weekly art and craft activity.
-Refreshments are served half way through the session.
+Refreshments are served throughout the session.
 We end the session with a singing time, including nursery rhymes and action songs.

-The toddler group is run by a team of volunteers and meets every Thursday morning during school term time in the nave of Sheffield Cathedral.
+The toddler group is run by a team of volunteers and meets every Thursday morning during school term time in the Nave of Sheffield Cathedral.
 Access is through the main entrance of the Cathedral.
 For more information please call 0114 275 3434.
-You can also follow the group on Twitter @ShCathToddlers and find them on Facebook.
+You can also find the group on Facebook.

-Film Teas are a regular feature generally held on a Thursdays each month except July and August.
-They start at 3pm in Conrad Hilton Room.
-The film is followed by tea and home-made cake.
+Film Teas are a regular feature generally held on a Monday each month except July and August.
+There will be two showings starting at 10.30am and 13.30pm in the Conrad Hilton Room.
+Refreshments can be purchased from the Cathedral Coffee Shop from 10am.
+The afternoon film is followed by tea and home-made cake.